Henry Nicholis: Evolution of the doctrine

+Works

 Most of his writings come from his time at Emden.
 His primary work was Den Spegel der Gherechticheit dorch den Geist der Liefden unde den vergodeden Menscit I-IN. uth de hernmelisc tie Warheit betuget.
 It appeared in an English form—with Nicholis's revisions—as An introduction to the holy Understanding of the Glasse of Righteousness (c.1575; reprinted in 1649).
 The list of Nicholis's works occupies nearly six columns in the Dictionary of National Biography.

 Nicholis signed his works with his initials, "H.N.", which coincidentally also stood for Homo Novus, "new man", which became a sort of call sign for the movement.